xl0garithm/ai_plotter/README.md

 - Browser UI with webcam preview, capture, retake, and submission flow.
 - Gemini REST integration for caricature generation with manual confirmation step.
 - Persistent job queue with admin dashboard for approval, cancellation, and print control.
-- Automatic image scaling to 400×400 px and raster-to-G-code conversion.
+- Automatic image scaling to 400×400 px and outline-to-G-code conversion.
 - USB serial plotter driver that streams generated G-code to the robot.

 ## Prerequisites